Mego/Seriously/docs/string.rst

     'a     Pushes one character.
     "b     Pushes a string until the next " or the end of the file is reached.
-    "c5*   This repeats "c" 5 times.
+    'c5*   This repeats "c" 5 times.
     25$    str(a).
 This returns "25".
     ,      This reads a value from STDIN and pushes it to the stack.
-    §      Pushes all data from STDIN as a string.
+             Actually automatically reads STDIN and pushes it to the stack at the beginning of the program if you omit "," §      Pushes all data from STDIN as a string.
     ○      Pushes a single byte of unformatted input from STDIN.
-    .
+(This character is not lowercase o) .
 Writes the top value of the stack to STDOUT.

 2.2.
 Strings, Elements and Indices